paritytech/substrate/client/consensus/poc/README.md

 The engine is also responsible for collecting entropy on-chain which will be used to seed the given PoR challenge.
-An epoch is a contiguous number of slots under which we will be using the same base PoR challenge.
+An epoch is a contiguous number of slots under which we will be using the same base PoC challenge.
 During an epoch all PoR outputs produced as a result of block production will be collected into an on-chain randomness pool.
 Epoch changes are announced one epoch in advance, i.e. when ending epoch N, we announce the parameters (i.e, new randomness)